 This totally depends on how much egg you use in your recipe.
 Most recipes tend to be on the crunchier side thanks to the cheese.

 If you sprinkle cheese in your waffle iron before putting the batter, the edges get even crispier.

 In most instances, yes.
 Pan frying should yield some sort of flatbread/pancake.

-I like to use the waffle iron because it’s less maintenance and it makes the edges nice and crispy — much like a traditional waffle.
+I like to use the waffle iron because it's less maintenance.
+I also enjoy the crispy edges, much like a traditional waffle.

 For the basic chaffle recipe, grab it on this Instagram post from @KetoMadMan.

 - Broccoli & Cheese from No Bun Please

 - Pumpkin from Low Carb Inspirations

 - Cauliflower from Two Sleevers